 Living Education and Citizenship

 As a Church of England High School, it is our firm belief that all young people should be able to think about and discuss events in the world around them whilst sharing in the diversity of our community and ultimately the community of God.
-Living Education gives pupils the opportunity to respect one’s neighbours, understand the importance of tolerance in order to foster positive social interaction and understand why people hold different beliefs.
-The Bible clearly states that every individual is unique and made “in the image of God” and through Living Education at St Michaels’s pupils are given the chance to explore how this is played out in the world in which they live.
-This involves classes working in a climate of trust and mutual respect which is established early on through the generation of agreed Ground Rules.
-The subject aims to consistently challenge prejudices and the work handles sensitive, controversial and topical issues ensuring all pupils’ opinions are valued and given worth.
-It is our passion to be able to fully develop pupils’ imagination, to enable them to express their own views and consider their personal ideas of spirituality and morality.
-Pupils’ studies in Living Education should enable them to debate and discuss ultimate questions and bigger life issues with members of the wider community outside school.
+Our ‘Living Education’ programme gives young people the opportunity to understand the importance of tolerance and understand why people hold different beliefs, in order to foster positive social interaction.
+This involves groups working in a climate of trust and mutual respect which is established early on through the creation of a class agreement which is referred to throughout the year.
+Teaching aims to consistently challenge prejudices and the work handles sensitive, controversial and topical issues ensuring all pupils’ opinions are valued, heard and even challenged in a safe and supportive environment.

 Living Education Schemes